ankit-rathi/AR-Talks/HW&H/Media_Management.md

-My wife has keen interest in clicking photos and videos, but not in managing the media storage.
-Not every photo or video is equally good or useful but there is no identification and deletion of garbage yet.
-She have filled 1 TB hard-disk with photos, her phone of 128 GB is also filled with photos, she keeps asking me for subscription of cloud storage but my view is if 1 TB storage is not enough and she doesn't learn managing her media storage then even cloud storage would prove to be unmanageable and very expensive.
-I can't manage her media effectively as I can't decide which photo video to keep and which to delete.
-When we discuss this, we often end up quarrelling, can you suggest how can we resolve this issue as a couple without buying new devices and expensive cloud storage?

 # 📸 How to Resolve the Media Storage Conflict (Without Buying More Storage)

 Your wife loves capturing moments.
 You value order and efficiency.